Stability of Kernel Sheaves on Del Pezzo Surfaces: Stability for Coherent Sheaves

-In contrast to $\mu_{H}$-stability, Gieseker stability is not invariant under twists by a line bundle. $(H,D)$-Gieseker stability partially accounts for this failure.
-Namely, for an integral divisor $D$, $\mathscr{E}(D)$ is Gieseker (semi)stable if and only if $\mathscr{E}$ is $(H,D)$-Gieseker (semi)stable.
-If $\operatorname{Pic}(X)=1$ and $D$ is a $\mathbb{R}$-divisor then $(H,D)$-Gieseker stability is equivalent to Gieseker stability.
+We now recall $(H,D)$-Gieseker stability.
+For fixed ample divisor $H$ and $\mathbb{R}$-divisor $D$, $(H,D)$-Gieseker stability is a variant of Gieseker stability due to Matsuki and Wentworth \cite{matsuki1997}*{Definition 3.2}.
+We introduce $(H,D)$-Gieseker stability because it arises naturally in the study of Bridgeland stability.
+However, $(H,D)$-Gieseker stability originally arose as a method to understand Gieseker stability under twists.
+In contrast to $\mu_{H}$-stability, Gieseker stability is \textit{not} invariant under twists by a line bundle and $(H,D)$-Gieseker stability partially accounts for this failure.
+Namely, for an integral divisor $D$, $\mathscr{E}(D)$ is Gieseker (semi)stable with respect to $H$ if and only if $\mathscr{E}$ is $(H,D)$-Gieseker (semi)stable.
+If $\operatorname{Pic}(X)=\mathbb{Z}$ and $D$ is a $\mathbb{R}$-divisor then $(H,D)$-Gieseker stability is equivalent to usual Gieseker stability.

-\begin{definition} Assume $\mathscr{E}\in\operatorname{Coh}(X)$ and $D$ is a $\mathbb{R}$-divisor. \begin{enumerate} \item{ We define the reduced twisted Hilbert polynomial of $\mathscr{E}$ to be
+\begin{definition} Assume $\mathscr{E}\in\operatorname{Coh}(X)$ and $D$ is a $\mathbb{R}$-divisor. \begin{enumerate} \item{ We define the \textit{reduced $D$-twisted Hilbert polynomial} of $\mathscr{E}$ to be